lightmotive/ankiTypebox/README.md

 ![Incorrect Answer, Anki Output](readme/incorrect-answer-anki-output.png)

 Notice how Anki's comparison requires looking at *two separate blocks to get the full picture of incorrect vs correct*.
-That can significantly slow down recall practice and learning.
+That's not too bad when comparing the single lines of text for which Anki's system was designed.

+Regardless of how many lines you're comparing, that comparison layout can significantly slow you down.

 #### This add-on's output when answered incorrectly